zaka786khan/gegasoft-form-builder-class/README.md

 # gegasoft-form-builder-class
-Standalone PHP Form Builder Class designed by Gegasoft
+A Standalone Form Builder Class written in PHP language to generate HTML forms and elements easily.
+It is designed by Gegasoft

 # Usage Examples:
 ## 1. Creating Forms